-Yet when it comes to modernizing your business, the accounting function may be the best place to start realizing your vision for your company’s true potential.
+Yet when it comes to modernizing your business, accounting automation may be the best place to start realizing your vision for your company’s true potential.

 How you create and monitor that beat affects multiple other rhythms in the organization.
-Accounting processes intersect with processes in almost every other area of business, from marketing and sales to operations and human resources.
+Accounting automation is powerful because accounting processes intersect with processes in almost every other area of business, from marketing and sales to operations and human resources.
 Here are just a few examples:

 - Your process for invoicing customers may affect the sales team if they rely on timely sales reports to plan their monthly or quarterly activities.

 - Your process for tracking expenses may affect your ability to maintain the right level of inventory.

 - Your process for paying employees may affect processes for onboarding (and offboarding) employees.

 Automating your accounting tasks may not sound as glamorous as investing in digital marketing or using an AI-enabled app to identify prospects on social media.

 However, maximizing efficiency in your accounting department through automation liberates you and your team from labor-intensive, routine work.
 That means less time spent inputting data and more time invested in higher-order work, such as skill-building, business development, and strategic planning.